ibm-mas/gitops-demo/README.md

 ![ArgoCD Cluster Root after DB2U install](docs/screenshots/07-cluster-root-db2u.png)

 It should take less than 10 minutes for this application to progress to `Healthy`.
-You can safely proceed with the next steps of this demonstration before this happens.

 ## Setup Mongo
 IBM Maximo Application Suite and the the IBM Suite License Service depend on MongoDB.
-In this demonstration, we will make use of [AWS DocumentDB](https://aws.amazon.com/documentdb/).
-It is possible to use other MongoDB providers with MAS Gitops, but this is not covered in this guide.
+In this guide, we will make use of [AWS DocumentDB](https://aws.amazon.com/documentdb/).
+It is possible to use other MongoDB providers with MAS Gitops, but this is not covered here.

 The `mas gitops-mongo` function  will provision a 3 node `db.t3.medium` DocumentDB instance in your AWS account.
 It will also register a new secret (`<account>/<cluster>/mongo`) in AWS Secrets Manager holding all the information necessary to connect to this DocumentDB instance.
 This will be used by the IBM Suite License Service and any instances of IBM Maximo Application Suite installed on this cluster.

 ```bash
 # First, get the name of the VPC associated with your ROSA cluster
 VPC_NAME="$(rosa describe cluster --cluster=${CLUSTER_ID} -oyaml | /usr/bin/yq .infra_id)-vpc"